AMD Radeon RX 6500 XT review: A weird graphics card you might actually afford

 Should you buy the Radeon RX 6500 XT?

 The 6500 XT is a solid purchase if you're on the hunt for an affordable entry-level graphics card that delivers solid 1080p gaming performance when you dial back some eye candy.
-Considering that 2-year-old GTX 1650 graphics cards are going for $200 used to $350 new on Ebay after launching at $170, and the ancient Radeon RX 570 is in a similar boat, the $199 asking price for a brand new Radeon RX 6500 XT—complete with its killer energy efficiency, ray tracing capabilities, and modern features—sounds downright delectable for gamers desperate for anything affordable.
+Considering that 2-year-old GTX 1650 graphics cards are going for US$200 used to US$350 new on Ebay after launching at US$170, and the ancient Radeon RX 570 is in a similar boat, the US$199 asking price for a brand new Radeon RX 6500 XT—complete with its killer energy efficiency, ray tracing capabilities, and modern features—sounds downright delectable for gamers desperate for anything affordable.
 It's literally an unserved market right now.

 The Radeon RX 6500 XT's true measure will be revealed in the coming days and weeks, however.
-It needs to stay around the $200 price point to remain the most appealing, though it's still worth considering anywhere under $300 in today's wild market.
+It needs to stay around the US$200 price point to remain the most appealing, though it's still worth considering anywhere under US$300 in today's wild market.

 The Radeon RX 6500 XT flies through games at 1080p Medium settings, as our benchmarks showed, and activating features like Smart Access Memory, Radeon Boost, FidelityFX Super Resolution in supported games, as well as the forthcoming almost-universal Radeon Super Resolution, should only speed things up even more on compatible systems.